ibuergis/osuSwissBot/README.md

 ![img.png](.github/readmeFiles/newoauthappication.png)

 After that you can name your client after whatever you want.
-The callback url though is currently hard-coded and its this:
+The callback url is the localhost and the port you defined:
 ```
 http://localhost:3914/
 ```